keysie/Ubuntu-24.04-tweaks/yubikey-piv-firefox.md

 # Setting up and using a Yubikey 5 with PIV in Firefox

 ## Limitations
 The Yubico implementation of the PIV application on current Yubikey 5 with firmware 5.7.1 follows the [NIST SP 800-73 document "Cryptographic Algorithms and Key Sizes for PIV"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-78-5.pdf) according to [the Yubico documentation](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).
-Looking at tables 1 and 2 of said document it becomes clear that only the following key types are currently supported for use with PIV (*ed25519 and RSA4096 ARE supported by the Yubikey 5 with firmware 5.7.1 and above, but only for GPG*):
+Looking at tables 1 and 2 of said document it becomes clear that only the following key types are currently supported for use with PIV (*ed25519 is supported by the Yubikey 5 with firmware 5.7.1 and above, but only for GPG*):
 - RSA2048 (nearing its end of life in 2030)
 - RSA3072 (probably currently still good)
 - ECDSA on Curve P-256
 - ECDSA on Curve P-384

+### Notes:
+- I just got this to work with RSA4096, Yubikey firmware 5.7.1, yubico-piv-tool 2.7.1, Firefox ESR 128.7.0esr (64-bit) on Ubuntu 24.04
-The internet seems to strongly believe that P-256 and P-384 might have some backdoors or smth, which really only leaves RSA3072 at the moment.
+- The internet seems to strongly believe that P-256 and P-384 might have some backdoors or smth, which really only leaves RSA3072 at the moment.

+### My Suspicion:
+Maybe the ykcs11 library can actually handle RSA4096 with PIV, but the Windows 11 certificate store using the Yubico minidriver cannot?
+Needs testing.

 ## Step 1: Build and install Yubico's PIV tool and PKCS#11 library (libykcs11.so)
 The `yubico-piv-tool` allows you to put keys and certificates onto the Yubikey from the CLI.
 It is also the only way AFAIK to get keys and certs onto slots 82-95. `libykcs11.so` is a module that directly interacts with the hardware and can be used by Firefox (or more accurately Firefox ESR, see below) for authentication.
 The Ubuntu packaged version of `yubico-piv-tool` is pretty outdated at the moment and not recommended for use.